troychaplin/wp-monorepo-manager/PUBLISHING.md

 The project currently consists of:

 - Build tools and configuration for WordPress themes and plugins
-- Example theme and plugin (to be removed from final package)
+- Example theme and plugin (to be kept in repo but excluded from published package)
 - Turborepo configuration for managing builds
 - Various linting and formatting configurations
 - Webpack configuration for asset building